 Los Banos is a medium-sized city located in the state of California.
 With a population of 37,457 people and five constituent neighborhoods, Los Banos is the 217th largest community in California.

-When you are in Los Banos, you'll notice that it is more blue-collar than most other communities in America.
-40.51% of Los Banos’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Los Banos is generally considered to be a blue-collar town.
+40.74% of the Los Banos workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Los Banos is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Los Banos who work in office and administrative support (14.02%), sales jobs (9.45%), and food service (7.80%).
+There are especially a lot of people living in Los Banos who work in office and administrative support (14.89%), sales jobs (8.23%), and food service (8.19%).

-The rate of college-level education in Los Banos is quite a bit lower than the national average among all cities of 21.84%: just 10.15% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Los Banos with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.67% of people over 25 have a bachelor's degree or advanced degree.

 The most common language spoken in Los Banos is English.
 Other important languages spoken here include Spanish and Portuguese.